ajpaul18/ajpaul18.github.io/about.md

 permalink: /about/
 ---

-AJ PAUL
+# AJ PAUL

-Automation Analyst at CenITex
+## Automation Analyst at CenITex

-Since 2017
+### Since 2017

-### More Information

 Devops & Automation Enthusiast, interested in learning and teaching about the new technologies in the market for Devops.

 ### Contact me